 Major details regarding the WordPress 5.0 launch have now been revealed as WordPress has set a November 19 launch date and previewed the new Twenty Nineteen theme.

-On October 9, the WordPress accessibility team lead resigned, highlighting issues she’s faced with Gutenberg.
-What does her decision mean for its future?
+In October 2018, the WordPress accessibility team lead resigned, highlighting issues she’s faced with Gutenberg.
+What does her decision mean for the future of accessibility in WordPress?

 Since Gutenberg released to the public, developers have released new plugins that add extra functionality to Gutenberg with additional blocks.
 Here are 4 plugins that impressed us with a bevy of new blocks you can add to your Gutenberg editing experience.

 WordPress first released the Gutenberg editor in beta form over a year ago, and it is now available to the public in the WordPress 4.9.8 “Try Gutenberg” preview release.
 But now that it’s out, what is WordPress working on next?
 Here’s a preview of WordPress 4.9.9 and 5.0.

 Search engines make ranking decisions based on the content itself with all else being equal.
 So instead of trying to outline Google’s formula, let’s take a different approach and reverse-engineer it.
 At MPWR Design, we rank #1 for quite a few search terms, so here’s a breakdown of what we’ve learned from four of our posts that rank well.